 Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

-For more information, see Childhood Rhabdomyosarcoma Treatment.
+For more information, see

 Risk Factors

-The only documented etiologic factor in 10% to 25% of these malignancies is prior pelvic radiation therapy, which is often administered for benign uterine bleeding that began 5 to 25 years earlier.
+The only documented etiological factor in 10% to 25% of these malignancies is prior pelvic radiation therapy, which is often administered for benign uterine bleeding that began 5 to 25 years earlier.
 An increased incidence of uterine sarcoma has been associated with tamoxifen in the treatment of breast cancer.
 Subsequently, increases have also been noted when tamoxifen was given to prevent breast cancer in women at increased risk—a possible result of the estrogenic effect of tamoxifen on the uterus.
-Because of this increase, patients on tamoxifen should have follow-up pelvic examinations and should undergo endometrial biopsy if there is any abnormal uterine bleeding.[
+Because of this increase, patients taking tamoxifen should have follow-up pelvic examinations and should undergo endometrial biopsy if there is any abnormal uterine bleeding.[

 Prognosis

-In one study, women with a well-differentiated sarcomatous component or carcinosarcomas had significantly longer progression-free intervals than those with moderately to poorly differentiated sarcomas for the homologous and heterologous types.
+In one study, women with well-differentiated sarcomatous components or carcinosarcomas had significantly longer progression-free intervals than those with moderately to poorly differentiated sarcomas for the homologous and heterologous types.
 The recurrence rate was 44% for homologous tumors and 63% for heterologous tumors.
 The type of heterologous sarcoma had no effect on the progression-free interval.

 Surgery alone can be curative if the malignancy is contained within the uterus.
 The value of pelvic radiation therapy is not established.
 Current studies consist primarily of phase II chemotherapy trials for patients with advanced disease.
-Adjuvant chemotherapy following complete resection for patients with stage I or II disease was not established to be effective in a randomized trial.[
+Adjuvant chemotherapy following complete resection for patients with stage I or II disease was not found to be effective in a randomized trial.[

 References:

-The uterine neoplasm classification of the International Society of Gynecologic Pathologists and the World Health Organization uses the term carcinosarcomas for all primary uterine neoplasms containing malignant elements of both epithelial and stromal light microscopic appearances, regardless of whether malignant heterologous elements are present.[
+The uterine neoplasm classification of the International Society of Gynecologic Pathologists and the World Health Organization uses the term carcinosarcoma for all primary uterine neoplasms containing malignant elements of both epithelial and stromal light microscopic appearances, regardless of whether malignant heterologous elements are present.[

 References: